k-dinesh-27k/Rag-project/README.md

 ## Summarisation:(Summariser.py)

-Task: To summarize the given book named cryptography
+Task: To summarize the given book named "Cryptography and networking principles"

 Steps: